fujaru/aromanize-js/README.md

 # Aromanize-js

-Korean transliteration tool for JavaScript
+Korean transliteration utility for JavaScript

 Aromanize extends the functionality of JavaScript's String class for romanizing Hangul (한글) to Latin (로마자/Romaja) script.